IBC Frequently Asked Questions (FAQs)

 Experiments involving the following must be registered with the IBC:

-Yes, UCI IBC reviews and approves all research involving biohazardous materials, as defined below.
+Yes, UC Irvine IBC reviews and approves all research involving biohazardous materials, as defined below.
 IBC registration and approval of research involving these biohazards is required.

-• Plant pathogens or pests (arthropods, nematodes, weeds) that are regulated by state or federal policy or law.
-Consult the following web sites for up to date lists of regulated organisms.
+- Plant pathogens or pests (arthropods, nematodes, weeds) that are regulated by state or federal policy or law.
+Consult the following website for up-to-date lists of regulated organisms:

 You must notify the IBC with regard to your proposed work.
-If your research is being “conducted entirely outside of UCI and/or the U.S”, and no work will be done on the UCI campus, review by UCI's IBC may not be needed.
+If your research is being “conducted entirely outside of UC Irvine and/or the U.S”, and no work will be done on the UC Irvine campus, review by UC Irvine's IBC may not be needed.
 However, institutional approval must be obtained from the collaborating institution.
 This must be submitted to ibc@uci.edu or faxed at 949-824-1325.

 Revised policy approved by the IBC as of April 1, 2009, states there is no expedited review for IBC applications that fall under Sections III-A through III-D of the NIH guidelines.
 Only those projects that involve human or non-human primate materials and applications that fall under Section III –E of the NIH guidelines may be expedited.
 NIH requires that in order to determine the exempt status of an application, members must vote on the exemption requiring a quorum, therefore all rDNA projects must be reviewed at a convened meeting.